ruslanmv/ruslanmv.github.io/_posts/2021-05-22-Top-questions-Data-Engineer.md

 6. Query patterns and best     practices:

 7. 1.
+Avoid

-Avoid SELF JOIN --> Use      Window Functions;
+JOIN --> Use      Window Functions;
    2. Filter you data as early as possible;
    3. Avoid CROSS JOIN (cartesian product) --> pre-aggregate your      data with GROUP BY and if possible use a Window Function.
    4. Use Buld DML operations instead of point-specific ones.